presidential-innovation-fellows/worker-dol-gov/_concerns/discriminated-genetic-information.md

 layout: concern-details

 # Metadata
+concern:
-concern: I was treated unfairly
+ - I was treated unfairly
+ - I was fired or not hired
 detail: genetic information
 right: equality-rights
 summary: "I was treated unfairly because of my family medical history"